-The majority of the LDC's base zoning districts do not include design standards intended to control building form (i.e. the standards pertaining to the building envelope, including features such as materials, transparency, and overall building articulation), which leads to unpredictable built results throughout most of the City.
+The majority of the LDC's base zoning districts do not include design standards intended to control building form (i.e. the standards pertaining to the height and setbacks, including features such as materials, transparency, and overall building articulation), which leads to unpredictable built results throughout most of the City.
 The two districts that do include building form standards are the Downtown Mixed-Use (DMU) and University Mixed Use (UMU).
 See also 3.4.2 (Development Standards) for more details.
 In addition, the use of Planned Unit Developments (PUD) and Conditional Overlays (CO) also add a layer of unpredictability to development in the City.
-PUDs and COs have an equal number of examples that either show developers requesting changes to certain LDC provisions or adding provisions to support their development, such as design standards.
-For example, PUD's can be used by a developer to make sure that all aspects of approval are to benefit them or to add additional design provisions that are not reflected in the LDC.
+Use of PUDs and COs have shown developers requesting changes to certain LDC provisions or adding provisions to support their development, such as design standards.
+For example, PUD's can be used by a developer to make sure that all aspects of approval are to benefit them or to add additional design provisions requested by the City that are not reflected in the LDC.